how to check your heart rate

 • Radial pulse: Use your middle and pointer fingers to find your pulse at the base of the thumb, along the inside fold of your wrist.
 Count the number of beats for 15 seconds.
 Multiply that number by four to determine your BPM.

-• Carotid pulse: Use your middle and pointer fingers to find a pulse on the side of your neck, just under your jawbone.
+• Carotid pulse: Use your pointer and middle fingers to find a pulse on the side of your neck, just under your jawbone.
 You can find it on either side of your neck.
 Count the number of beats for 15 seconds and multiply that number by four.

 • Pedal and brachial pulse: You can use the same technique to find a pulse on the top of your foot or near the inner crease of your elbow.
-It’s common for doctors to use the latter method to determine heart rate in children.
+Doctors commonly use the latter method to determine heart rate in children.

 What is a normal heart rate?